ibasa14/eCommerce-Microservices/README.md

 ## Architecture
 The project has been implemented using microservices.
 This way, it simulates more nearly what a real-world application looks like and the challenges it presents.

-However, everything is contained in the same project, in order to avoid innecesary overhead.
+However, everything is contained in the same project, in order to avoid innecesary overhead: *monorepo*

 There are currently 3 different services:
 * **Account**: Currently it handles the login and manages the users database.
 For the login, it creates JWT with the corresponding scopes, attending to the role of the user.